 If you have Cortana enabled on your Xbox One – head to the system settings and select “Cortana” in order to enable the feature – you can turn off Narrator without pressing a button at all.
 Just say, “Hey, Cortana, turn off Narrator,” and your system will automatically disable it.
 You do not need to be using a Microsoft-branded headset for this method – we actually tried it with a PlayStation Gold headset.

 If you have Kinect plugged in and have not turned Cortana on, saying, “Xbox, turn off Narrator,” should also work.
 You will not be able to use a headset without Cortana, however — the digital assistant is required.
-Though the Kinect has been discontinued, you can still find them from third-party sellers.
-Unfortunately, using an Xbox One S or Xbox One X with Kinect requires a discontinued adapter, and these are selling for more than $200 at the moment.
+Though the Kinect has been discontinued, you can still find them from.
+Unfortunately, using an Xbox One S or Xbox One X with Kinect requires a discontinued adapter, and for more than $200 at the moment.

 Microsoft’s support page currently states that you should also be able to turn on the Narrator using Cortana, but we were unable to get this to work on our Xbox One.
 As the supported voice commands vary by region, you could find that this command is functional in your area.